mcjc29/WDI_GROUP_PROJECT/README.md

 <img src="https://imgur.com/q4TQFp0.png" width="700">

 ###### Next, each data point is presented as a value on a static dial.
 After this, the ratings of each student are displayed, with a colour system implemented so that instructors can easily identify students that struggled.
+Students which check the 'I need help' box on the rating submission page will have their profile image highlighted in red wherever it appears on the site.
+This can be turned off by the user on their edit profile page.

 <img src="https://imgur.com/q4G7FCw.png" width="700">